MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 :::row:::
 :::column span="":::
-When set to `true`, the window will snap to the nearest character boundary on resize.
-When `false`, the window will resize "smoothly".
+When this is set to `true`, the window will snap to the nearest character boundary on resize.
+When it's set to `false`, the window will resize "smoothly".

 **Property name:** `snapToGridOnResize`